wso2/docs-updates/en/docs/updates/update-tool.md

 !!! tip "Before you begin"
     -   Before you run the update tool, **remember to stop** the product pack from running.
     -   The following commands should be performed in command prompt under the folder path of <strong>`<product-home>/bin`</strong>
+    -   At first you need to run the relevant update command twice.
+First time you execute `./wso2update_<os>` updates the Update Client Tool.
+The subsequent `./wso2update_<os>` updates the product pack.

 ### Update Commands for OS